 After the update is complete, select Fly Solo to view video in the app.
 Solo, the controller, and the GoPro® must be powered to view video.
 Verify that you can view video before your first flight.
 If the video is inverted, see section 2.5.2.

-Figure 2.6.5.1: Viewing Video on the App
+Figure 2.6.5.1: App - Viewing Video

 3 Safety